RealyUniqueName/DateTime/README.md

 //assuming your timezone has +4:00 offset trace (utc.local());    // 2014-09-19 05:37:45

+//If timezones database is not embedded or you need to load an updated database var data:String = ... //load from external source Timezone.loadData(data);

 var tz = Timezone.local();
 trace( tz.getName() );                  // Europe/Moscow